SangwonShin/matic-docs/docs/supernets/operate/aws.md

 ---
 id: supernets-aws-deploy
-title: How to create an AWS Deployment
+title: AWS Deployment with Terraform
-sidebar_label: Deploy on AWS
+sidebar_label: How to create a cloud deployment
 description: "An introduction to Polygon Supernets."
 keywords:
   - docs